celestiaorg/CIPs/cips/cip-6-second-blocks.md

 ## Abstract

 This CIP proposes to reduce the block time on celestia-app to 6 seconds, from 12.
-This will increase the throughput by double and and reduce the time it takes for transactions to be finalized by half.
+This will double the throughput and reduce the time it takes for transactions to be finalized in half.

 ## Motivation